libreform/libreform/docs/FAQ.md

 ## Adding extra attributes to the form element

-You can add any custom attributes to the form element easily by adding them to the shortcode
+You can add other custom attributes to the form element easily by adding them to the shortcode

 ```
 [libreform id="1" data-custom-attr="contactme"]